1- What is UL certification?

 Conduct a risk assessment, implement safety measures, and install protective devices using ANSI standards.

-Produce the documentation accompanying the machine, including manuals and system diagrams, taking care to follow the rules for manuals and safety signs provided in the ANSI standards.
-As regards electrical equipment, the reference standards contain many requirements for the drafting of diagrams and manuals.
+Produce the machine's accompanying documentation, including the manual and system diagrams, taking care to follow the manual writing rules and safety signs provided in the ANSI standards.
+Regarding electrical equipment, the relevant standards contain numerous requirements for drafting diagrams and manuals.

 Choose whether to obtain certification from an NRTL or a field evaluation.

-At Quadra Srl we know many American standards and can advise which ones to use, as well as helping in verifying the conformity of machines to regulatory requirements.
-We can also help prepare the appropriate documentation to deal with the certification procedures with the NRTL.
+At Quadra Srl, we are familiar with many American standards and can recommend which ones to use.
+We can also assist in verifying machinery's compliance with regulatory requirements.
+We can also help prepare the appropriate documentation for NRTL certification procedures.

-15- What to do if you want to do a UL certification?
+15- What to do if you want to obtain UL certification?

 The company is free to choose any NRTL that is accredited by OSHA, but each NRTL is authorized to issue certifications only for certain types of products and according to specific standards.